 Table 1.1.2.
 OFL, ABC, total ACL, sector ACLs and sector annual catch targets (ACT), and allocation for greater amberjack as recommended by the Council in Amendment 54 (GMFMC 2023).
-Values are in lbs ww.
+Values are in pounds (lbs) whole weight (ww).
 The recreational portion of the catch limits uses MRIP-FES units.

-Year OFL ABC Total ACL Rec ACL Rec ACT Com ACL Com ACT Allocation (Rec/Com) 2023 (22-23 Rec Fishing Year 3) 2,033,000 505,000 505,000 404,000 335,320 101,000 93,930 80:20
+Year OFL ABC Total ACL Rec ACL Rec ACT Com ACL Com ACT Allocation (Rec/Com) 2023 (22-23 Rec Fishing Year ) 2,033,000 505,000 505,000 404,000 335,320 101,000 93,930 80:20

-At its August 2022 meeting, the Council directed staff to begin of development of a framework action for greater amberjack to modify commercial and recreational management measures in order to extend the season for both sectors to the extent practicable under the reduced catch limits to be implemented with Amendment 54.
+At its August 2022 meeting, the Council directed staff to begin of development of a framework action for greater amberjack to modify commercial and recreational management measures to extend the season for both sectors to the extent practicable under the reduced catch limits that were implemented through the final rule for Amendment 54 (88 FR 39193).
 These measures are addressed in this framework action and include modifications to the recreational fixed-closed season and modifications to the commercial trip limit.